medplum/medplum/packages/docs/docs/graphql/mutations.md

 # Mutations

 GraphQL mutations are operations that allow the client to create, update, or delete data on the server.
 Unlike queries, which are read-only operations and can be executed in parallel, mutations are write operations.
+For more information about GraphQL mutations, refer to the [GraphQL documentation](https://graphql.org/learn/queries/#mutations).

+Medplum implements the draft [FHIR GraphQL Mutation spec](https://hl7.org/fhir/R4/graphql.html#mutations).
 For the inputs, you would append the action (Create, Update, or Delete) to the resource type.

 Here are examples of mutations for the `Patient` resource:

 ### Create Mutation

 <Tabs groupId="language">
   <TabItem value="graphql" label="GraphQL">
     <MedplumCodeBlock language="graphql" selectBlocks="MutationCreatePatientGraphQL">